Nori's Fundamental Group over a non Algebraically Closed Field: The Second Fundamental Sequence

 \section{The Second Fundamental Sequence}

-\begin{prop} Let $X$ be a scheme geometrically connected separable over a field $k$, $\bar{x}:\Spec(\bar{k})\hookrightarrow X$ be a geometric point, then there is a natural sequence of $\bar{k}$-group schemes It is a complex, surjective on the right, injective on the left if $k$ is perfect and if $X$ is quasi-compact and quasi-separated, but it is in general not exact in the middle for $I=N,E,L$. \end{prop} \begin{proof} The homomorphism $\theta:\pi^{I}(\bar{X}/\bar{k},\bar{x})\to \pi^{I}(X/k,\bar{x})\times_k\bar{k}$ is obtained via composing $\chi_{\bar{k}/k}^I$ (cf. \ref{comparison0}) with the canonical morphism obtained by base-change from the morphism $\pi^I(\bar{X}/k,\bar{x}) \to\pi^I({X}/k,\bar{x})$ in the first fundamental sequence (\ref{seq1}).
-The fact that (\ref{seq2}) is a complex and that the right map follows from \ref{exactness}.
+\begin{thm} Let $X$ be a geometrically connected separable scheme over a field $k$, and $\bar{x}:\Spec(\bar{k})\hookrightarrow X$ be a geometric point.
+Then there is a natural sequence of $\bar{k}$-group schemes It is a complex, always exact on the right, exact on the left if $k$ is perfect and if $X$ is quasi-compact and quasi-separated, but it is in general not exact in the middle for $I=N,E,L$. \end{thm} \begin{proof} The homomorphism $\theta:\pi^{I}(\bar{X}/\bar{k},\bar{x})\to \pi^{I}(X/k,\bar{x})\times_k\bar{k}$ is obtained via composing $\chi_{\bar{k}/k}^I$ (cf. \ref{comparison0}) with the canonical morphism obtained by base-change from the morphism $\pi^I(\bar{X}/k,\bar{x}) \to\pi^I({X}/k,\bar{x})$ in the first fundamental sequence (\ref{seq1}).
+The fact that (\ref{seq2}) is a complex and that the right map is surjective follows from \ref{exactness}.
 As the image of $\theta$ is contained in the image of $\delta$ the failure of exactness of (\ref{seq2}) follows from that of (\ref{seq1}).
 Now we show the left injectivity assuming $k$ perfect and $X$ q.c. and q.s..